 This recipe is from the excellent cookbook ‘AT HOME with LYNN CRAWFORD’.

-When I was interviewing well-known Canadian chef Lynn Crawford for a podcast, we chatted about our long friendship, her TV career, our joint project that raised $40,000 for a new kitchen at Toronto homeless shelter for women – and what we like to cook at home.
+When I was interviewing well-known Canadian chef Lynn Crawford for a podcast, we chatted about our long friendship, her TV career, our joint project that raised $40,000 for a new kitchen at a Toronto homeless shelter for women called Sistering – and what we like to cook at home.

-Lynn’s answer to that question was quick and enthusiastic: “Mince ‘n’ tatties!” she exclaimed, adding that the recipe is in her 2013 cookbook “AT HOME with LYNN CRAWFORD: 200 of My Favourite East Recipes.”
+Lynn’s answer to that question was quick and enthusiastic “Mince ‘n’ tatties!” adding that the recipe is in her 2013 cookbook “AT HOME with LYNN CRAWFORD: 200 of My Favourite East Recipes.”

 Says Lynn in her intro to the recipe: “My parents moved to Canada from Scotland and brought with them this simple but amazingly delicious dish.”
 She adds that it “holds a special place” in her heart.